KEY Investors Have Opportunity To Lead Keycorp Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY ).
+Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY ).

 Class Period: February 27, 2020 – June 9, 2023